NU-CS-Software-Studio-Fall-25/project-tft-smart-hub/ACCESSIBILITY_IMPROVEMENTS.md

-### Accessibility
+### Accessibility (RTZ)
 1. Proper heading hierarchy has been implemented across all pages to help screen reader users navigate and understand page structure.

 **CardPickerPage.vue  Heading Structure:**
 ```